-Elon Musk, Bill Gates, and Cal Newport all use a time management technique called “time blocking” to get more done in less time.
-Time blocking means choosing in advance when you’ll work on certain tasks and blocking that time off on your calendar.
+Elon Musk, Bill Gates, and Cal Newport all use a time management technique called “time blocking” to get more done in fewer work hours.
+Time blocking means choosing in advance when you’ll work on priority tasks and blocking off that chunk of time on your calendar.
 If you regularly find yourself neglecting your highest priority tasks, spending too much time on less-important tasks, and wondering what to work on next, time blocking can help.

 “A standard to-do list tells you what you need to do,” writes Jory MacKay, Editor of the RescueTime blog.
 “Time blocking tells you when you’re going to do it.”

 Not only does time blocking help ensure you have enough productive time, but it also enables longer blocks of time for deep work.
 Here’s how to start time blocking work today.

 Time blocking your calendar to maximize focus and productivity requires just three steps.